 - Learn to understand and interpret biomedical statistics

 - Take advantage of NLM's data, programs and resources for stronger stories

 - Get hands-on training in PubMed, MedlinePlus, ClinicalTrials.gov, ToxNet and Household Products Database

 Enhance your medical and scientific reporting through this specialized fellowship.
 See a sample agenda as an example of the kinds of topics you'll be exposed to.

-Candidates should be working journalists who qualify for AHCJ membership – please check here to see if you qualify.
+Candidates should be working journalists who qualify for AHCJ professional membership – please check here to see if you qualify.
 The fellowship includes AHCJ membership (new or renewed), travel expenses within the United States, a food stipend and lodging.
-The 2013 fellowship will be Sept.
-15-19.
+The 2014 fellowship will be Sept.
+7-11.